Deschutes County sending emergency text alert Thursday for test

 “The system allows us to notify people by smart phone application, text, email or phone call,” the county said.
 “It’s critical that everyone who lives and works in Deschutes County is signed up for Deschutes Alerts and that your information is current.”

-Deschutes County said that those who receive the text should follow the instructions to confirm the message, the follow the link to update their profile if they need to.
+Deschutes County said that those who received the text should follow the instructions to confirm the message, then follow the link to update their profile if they need to.

-For those who don’t receive the text, they can create or update their profile at this link.
+For those who didn’t receive the text, they can create or update their profile at this link.
 For additional help, call 541-550-4888 between 1 p.m. and 4 p.m.

 Deschutes County also has this FAQ online.